CatHeitman/catheitman.github.io/about.markdown

 ### Digital Communication

-Catherine played a lead role in her state agency’s increased digital communications transition as a way of better serving the public.
-The agency's effective use of targeted text communications, innovative internet features and social media campaigns provided updates about vital resources available when they were needed most.
-The approach helped gain her state agency a national [Government Changemaker Award from Code for America.](https://www.dcfs.louisiana.gov/news/dcfs-awarded-code-for-americas-government-changemaker-award#)
+Catherine has played a key role in agency digital transformation and the effective communication needed for its success.
+She helped lead a state agency’s increased used of digital communication as a way of better serving the public.
+The agency's use of targeted text communications, innovative internet features and social media campaigns provided updates about vital resources when they were needed most.
+The approach, in part, led to a national [Government Changemaker Award from Code for America.](https://www.dcfs.louisiana.gov/news/dcfs-awarded-code-for-americas-government-changemaker-award#)

 [See Catherine's full profile here.](https://www.linkedin.com/in/catherineheitman/)